[Updated Feb 16, 2024, see notes in square brackets.]

 I should have planned for:

 Is there a key message in your book? was another great question, which I might have predicted based on the publisher’s culture.
+Include this in your pitch.

 - Bring copies of your query, synopsis and sample pages.
 I assumed that if anyone was interested, I would email my material, but one of them asked for it on the spot.
-What a missed opportunity.
+What a missed opportunity.[This isn’t possible online.
+Now, you wait for an email to express further interest and only send further information if requested.]

-- Meet other authors—while waiting in queue, you can discuss the process and hear about other people’s work.
+- Meet other authors—while waiting in line, you can discuss the process and hear about other people’s work.
 Chatting also helped me keep my nerves in check, although I did have to shut off at some points so I could refocus on my pitch and learn from my mistakes.

 Thank you to ASA and Writer’s Victoria for arranging this event.
 Thank you to the agents and publishers for being so encouraging.
 I hope my pointers help others to prepare for future speed dating.